 The Mevlavis played a huge role in Turkish culture in music, art, calligraphy, dance, poetry, and religious thought.

-We went to a refurbished Hammam which was beautiful and we sat in an audience.
+We went to a refurbished Hammam and we sat in an audience.
 There were clear signs not to take pictures since it was truly meant to be a religious experience.
 There were also signs not to applaud and not to speak during the music and dance.
 It seems that I was one of the only ones who read them though.
 Pity.

-All the dervish pictures in this post are from internet sources.
+The dervish pictures in this post are from internet sources.

 For the most part the audience was respectful but we had three Russian Israeli’s (Israilis who spoke Russian) next to us who spoke in loud voices, cracked jokes, and took pictures during the entire thing.
-Hanane wanted to kill them, I held her back.

 When we left, we were surprised to see that they were staying for a second performance.